tiamatica/APM/docs/DependencyTree.md

 # Dependency tree

-When creating a project with dependencies on packages from package registries, the project needs to specify the fully qualified names (Group-Name-Version) of the dpendencies in a config file (`apl-package.json`?).
-A companion file (`apl-package-tree.json`?) is generated that defines the resolved package paths on disk as well as aliases requested.
+When creating a project with dependencies on packages from package registries, the project needs to specify the fully qualified names (Group-Name-Version) of the dependencies in a config file (`apl-project.json`).
+A companion file (`apl-dep-tree.json`) is generated that defines the resolved package paths on disk as well as aliases requested.

 ## Example